22vikash1995/InterviewPrep/README.md

 }
 ```
 **launch**: it is a coroutine builder that creates new coroutine within coroutinescope.<br/>
 **runBlocking**: It is also a coroutine builder but it creates coroutiine scope where coroutine builder (i.e launch) creates coroutines.
+Outside of coroutiine scope we can not use any coroutine builder like launch.
 # 15.What are dispachers.Explain?

 # -------Android---------